raspichu/VRC-Inspector-Enhancements/README.md

 ### Future Additions

-- Support for selecting multiple SkinnedMeshRenderers to search across all of them.
+- ~~Support for selecting multiple SkinnedMeshRenderers to search across all of them.~~
 - Option to translate Japanese blend shapes for display purposes only (not applied to the mesh itself).
+- Add/modify different predefined physbones.

 ## License
 This project is licensed under the MIT License